kekons4/OSU-HW-ONE/README.md

 # OSU-HW-ONE
-Home work one for OSU Coding bootcamp
+Homework one for OSU Coding bootcamp

+# This is an <h1> tag